 Steel is King

-At the turn of the century, steel was king and was considered to be the ultimate building material for everything from ships to buildings to bicycles.
+At the turn of the century, steel was king and considered to be the ultimate building material for everything from ships to buildings to bicycles.
 British steel helped build an empire and Raleigh proudly advertised their “all steel bicycles” when many other bike builders still made some of their parts out of cheaper and cruder cast iron.

-While many of the American manufacturers from the same era built bikes like the Elgin Bluebird that were rolling works of art, Raleigh focused on building durable, utilitarian bicycles that were meant to be someone’s main form of transportation.
+While many of the American manufacturers from the same era built bikes like the Elgin Bluebird that were rolling works of art, Raleigh focused on building durable, practical bicycles that were meant to be someone’s main form of transportation.

-Raleigh was unique in that virtually every part found on an antique Raleigh bicycle was made in the same 40 acre factory in Nottingham.
+Raleigh was unique in that virtually every part found on an antique Raleigh bicycle was made in the same 40-acre factory in Nottingham.
 They made the frame tubing, the frames, the hubs, the wheels – even the saddles which were made by Brooks, a Raleigh company.

 Raleigh Sport Bikes

-Raleigh bought the rights to the Sturmey-Archer three speed hub in 1902 and began to build three speed “Sport” bikes that were the company’s staple right up until the 1970’s.
+Raleigh bought the rights to the Sturmey-Archer three-speed hub in 1902 and began to build three-speed “Sport” bikes that were the company’s staple right up until the 1970s.
 The Sports model and the more upscale Superbe model were considered to be the flagships of the company’s utility bikes.
 The Superbe usually came equipped with a Dynohub lighting system, locking fork, luggage rack, and Brooks B66 saddle, an upgrade from the B72 found on the Sport model.
 The same models were also made under the Rudge and Humber names.
-Advertising from the early 1960’s highlights the fact that the Dynohub lighting system on the Superbe could provide emergency lighting in a fallout shelter.
+Advertising from the early 1960s highlights the fact that the Dynohub lighting system on the Superbe could provide emergency lighting in a fallout shelter.

 Famous vintage Raleigh bicycles